thuytrinht4/data_engineering/nlp_pipeline/text_processing/README.md

 To remove stop words, we can use: stopwords dictionary from language library like NLTK and Python list comprehension with a filtering condition.

+### Part-of-Speech and Name Entity Recognition
+**Part-of-Speech** (POS) tagging is a process which refers to categorizing words in a text in correspondence with a particular part of speech, based on both its definition and its context like Noun, Verb, Adverbs, etc. Identifying how words are being used in a sentence can help us better understand what is being said.
+It can also point out relationships between words and recognize cross references.

+POS tagging is very easy with NLTK library using the `pos_tag()` method.

+**Named Entities** are typically noun phrases that refer to some specific object, person, or place.
+Name Entity Recognition (NER) is often used to index and search for news articles. for example, on companies of interest.

+NER can be done with NLTK using the `ne_chunk()` method